Easy Ground Pork Tacos Al Pastor

 Made Simple with Ground Pork

-Yet, that traditional process requires time and gear most home cooks lack—which explains why my grilled tacos al pastor recipe is such a hit here!
+The traditional process requires time and gear most home cooks lack— In fact, I think that’s the reason my grilled tacos al pastor recipe has become such a hit here!

-Meanwhile, this ground pork tacos al pastor version simplifies it even more, swapping in ground pork to skip marinating.
+Meanwhile, this version simplifies it even more, swapping in ground pork to skip marinating.
 Cook it in a skillet, then finish it with golden, bubbly melted cheese broiled on top.

 In fact, we hadn’t even finished filming the recipe when my husband, Nelson, was already grabbing tortillas!
 Watch the tutorial below to see it all come together.